Ritwik-28/Automated-Call-Auditing/README.md

 Refer to the docs folder for detailed documentation on the code structure, API usage, and customization options.

 #  License

-This project is licensed under the APACHE License - see the LICENSE file for details.
+This project is licensed under the Apache License - see the [LICENSE](LICENSE.md) file for details.